slittorin/home-assistant-setup/README.md

 ### Backup for Grafana Database

-1. Create the following backup-script `/srv/backup-grafaba.sh` to take Grafaba-backup of the Sqlite-database file (remember to set `chmod ugo+x`).
+1. Create the following backup-script `/srv/grafana-backup.sh` to take Grafana-backup of the Sqlite-database file (remember to set `chmod ugo+x`).
 ```bash
 #!/bin/bash